schroedtert/PedestrianDynamics.github.io/content/_index.md

     caption="The fundamental diagram describes the relationship of flow and density and helps to understand the formation of congestions."
 >}}

-Further reading on the fundamental diagram is be found in this dissertation:
+Further reading on the fundamental diagram is found in this dissertation:
 [Pedestrian fundamental diagrams: Comparative analysis of experiments in different geometries](https://juser.fz-juelich.de/record/128157)